Your Basket

 Fragrance oils

 When learning how to make candles, you may decide to use fragrance oils.
 These types of oils are designed specifically for use in candles, soaps and perfumes and are engineered to create a long-lasting “scent throw” that adds to the ambience of the room.
+Fragrance and essential oils for candle making are the perfect solution for creating your own custom scent profiles.

-Fragrance oils are man-made to imitate a naturally occurring scent.
+Fragrance oils for candles are man-made to imitate a naturally occurring scent.
 For example, where some bring to mind the smell of freshly cut roses or the scent of the ocean, others recall the aroma of freshly baked cinnamon or newly washed linen.

 Learn how to make candles with fragrance oils.